ashley-yj3/poke-ext/README.md

 2. Add the general url for any sites you wish to include in the `ProductiveSites` array

 ### Pokemon User Personalizations
-If there are any pokemon you really wish to catch you can also include them!
+If there are any pokemon you really wish to catch that aren't included you can add them!

 1. Add an image for your desired pokemon in the imgs folder